 You may need to eat special foods such as a soft diet.
 You may also need to avoid putting pressure on that area, and you may need to follow other special instructions from your oral surgeon.
 It can take six to nine months for a dental bone graft to heal.

-If you think you need a dental bone graft, give us a call.
+If you think you need a dental bone graft, contact us by filling out our online form.
 At Greater Atlanta Oral Facial Surgery, our Board Certified oral surgeons offer bone grafts as well as a range of other procedures.